kindlychung/dedrm-ebook-tools/readme.md

 * Barnes & Noble ePub:  Name and CC number or key file  (bnepubkey.b64)
 * eReader: Name and last 8 digits of CC number
 * Mobipocket: 10 digit PID
-* A final preference is the destination folder for the DRM-free copies of your ebooks that the application produces.
-This can be either the same folder as the original ebook, or a folder of your choice.
+* **A final preference is the output folder for the DRM-free copies of your ebooks that the application produces.** This can be either the same folder as the original ebook, or a folder of your choice.
 * Once these preferences have been set, you can drag and drop ebooks (or folders of ebooks) onto the DeDRM droplet to remove the DRM.
 * This program requires Mac OS X 10.4 or above.
 It will not work on Mac OS X 10.3 or earlier.